theNewDynamic/oregonsadventurecoast.com/content/event/christmas-on-main-north-bend.md

 {{< spacer "25" >}}

+#### Hot Cocoa Crawl

+**11:00-3:00pm @ Downtown North Bend Businesses** <br>Stroll Downtown North Bend for a festive Hot Cocoa Crawl!
+Enjoy complimentary cocoa & fun toppings at various locations.
+Suggested $5.00 donation for a glass mug or we have complimentary paper cups as well.
+The Hot Cocoa Crawl starts at the North Bend Visitor Information Center.
+Event is sponsored by NW Natural.

+{{< spacer "25" >}}

 ![Elf on the shelf among candy pieces](/img/elfonshelfnb.jpg "The Elf on the Shelf Knows All!")

 #### **Elf of the Shelf**